 There are actually many potential answers to the question of “why is my water bill so high?”, many of which are often dismissed as you and your family go about your daily lives.
 Referred to as silent leaks due to the fact that there’s no obvious sign of water pooling in sight, the only time you find out about them is when you’re given a high water bill.
 Thankfully, many of these silent leaks are fairly easy to fix, and if caught in time, only have you pay a single high bill.

 To help you narrow down what may be the reason, we’ve collected some of the most common high water bill causes that you should check out.
-If any of them are too complicated to fix by yourself or need a more professional touch to repair, call Clover Services to get an estimate and quick and efficient work no matter when you call us.
+If any of them are too complicated to fix by yourself or need a more professional touch to repair, call Clover Contracting to get an estimate and quick and efficient work no matter when you call us.

 Leaking faucets and valves

 One of the more common reasons that you might be finding that your water bill is too high is that one or more of your faucets or valves are leaking.
 While the constant drip of the leak from your tap may not seem all that drastic at first, it can slowly build up over time and lead to a very high cost.
 At the rate of a single drip every second, you might end up wasting an entire 20 liters of water in a day.